Olympus TG-5 vs Sony NEX-3

 - More heavily discounted: Has been around for much longer (launched in May 2010).

-If the count of relative strengths (bullet points above) is taken as a measure, the match-up finishes in a tie (13 points each).
+If the count of relative strengths (bullet points above) is taken as a measure, the TG-5 comes out slightly ahead of the NEX-3 (14 : 13 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
 A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Olympus TG-5 and the Sony NEX-3 place the cameras among the top in their class?
 Find out in the latest Best Travel-Zoom Camera and Best Mirrorless Interchangeable Lens Camera listings whether the two cameras rank among the cream of the crop.